 - Lime juice to taste

-- Heat oil med high in a large pan.
+- Heat oil med high

 - Cook broccoli for 30 seconds to lightly char in a couple places.